magcil/public-speakers-quality/README.md

 dataset.

 ## 2. Data
-The dataset includes features from 387 audio recordings of 1.30 minutes duration each, created by randomly selecting 30 second segments from the start, middle and end of the whole video presentations, that were collected from links publicly available in the conference websites and YouTube.
+The dataset includes features from 387 audio recordings of 1.5 mins duration each, created by randomly selecting 30 second segments from the start, middle and end of the whole video presentations, that were collected from links publicly available in the conference websites and YouTube.
 The language of all segments is English.
 22.16% of the speaker are female and 77.84\% are male.
 To capture a difference in the ethnicity background, we try to identify whether a speaker is a native or non-native English speaker, when listening to the audios.
 38.52% of the speakers are native and 233 61.48% non-native.
 Finally, 44.5% of the speakers